-Second, I really don’t give a shit about fat shaming.
+Second, I really don’t give a rip about fat shaming.
 But the woman is not in the slightest bit fat.
 It is a ridiculous conceit.
 It makes absolutely no sense.
-She is buxom, one of the few enjoyable aspects of this filmic turdpile
+She is buxom, one of the few enjoyable aspects of this filmic turd pile.

-So, the film is abusive and retrograde, which I for one will not let stand even at the expense of your enjoyment.
+So, the movie is abusive and retrograde, which I for one will not let stand even at the expense of your enjoyment.
 Perhaps worse, it doesn’t even know what a fat person looks like.
 Ridiculous.

 In this years’ entry, let us take up the Martin Freeman-Joanna Page story line.
 Apparently, these two meet while playing body doubles on the set of a porn flick.
 This seemed absurd, but I did my legwork.
 As confirmed by the screenwriter and much of the commentary, they are, indeed, supposed to be on the set of a porn flick.

 Yet, by the looks of the sets and the crew and the fact that there are stand-ins for the actors who will be performing the actual sex act on camera, this appears to be a multi-million dollar production.

 Worse, not only are Freeman and Page forced to endure an assistant ordering them to shift mechanical poses and pretend to be having sex, he has them do it in the nude, which would seem completely unnecessary, except, and this is a quote, “lighting and camera want to know when we will actually see the nipples”.

 So, for purposes of super cute chit-chat, we are presented with two of the most pathetic characters in film history.
 They won’t even be receiving wages for having actual sex on camera, but rather, the pay will be for standing in and simulating sex for other people who will be simulating or having sex on camera, i.e., the stars!